 Beta-carotene is an orange pigment found in many yellow, orange and red fruits and vegetables.
 It plays a very important role in health because it converts to vitamin A inside the body.

 Similarly to vitamin K, beta-carotene is also best absorbed when taken with healthy fat sources.
-Although you can find other dog-friendly foods that are rich in beta-carotene, we chose the cantaloupe that is very healthy for canines and with a bit of coconut oil, it could make a wonderful summer treat that will make your pup even prettier than he already is.
+Although you can find other dog foods rich in beta-carotene, we chose the cantaloupe very healthy for canines.
+With a bit of coconut oil, it could make a wonderful summer treat that will make your pup even prettier than he already is.

 7. Eggs + Cantaloupe